 - Choose your instance from the list and examine its Description information.
 Note or copy the name given for Public DNS.

-- Open any SSH client.
+- Open any SSH client (such as PuTTY).

 - Locate your private key file that you specified when you created the instance, for example, arcgisserver.pem.